 4. Katakomben Petersfriedhof

 You can’t go to Salzburg without visiting this fortress and seeing the view from Salzburg Castle.
 Again there is a fee or it’s free with your Salzburg Card.
-The North Terrace is my favourite with views over the whole of Salzburg and beyond.
+The North Terrace is my favourite with the best panoramic view of Salzburg and beyond.
 You come to the North Terrace first usually, immediately to your left as you come off the funicular.
-The South Terrace is on the other side of the Hohensalzburg Fortress and can be accessed through the castle grounds and has amazing views of the mountains beyond, especially around sunset.
+The South Terrace is on the other side of the Hohensalzburg Fortress and can be accessed through the castle grounds.
+It has amazing views of the mountains beyond, especially around sunset.

 Also for some different views and framing opportunities, walk around the castle and try photos through some of the fortress walls, canon holes or arrowslits for some different Salzburg photo spots.

 6. Restaurant Stieglkeller

-On your way back down from the fortress, don’t miss this!
+On your way back down from the Hohensalzburg Fortress, don’t miss this!
 I love a brewery and even more so when it comes with views like this!
 If you’re looking to enjoy a drink with the best viewpoints in Salzburg, this is your opportunity.
 You can just go in for a beer and drink it out on the terrace for amazing views across the rooftops.

 7. DomQuartier Salzburg

-As I visited during the Salzburg winter, this was my favourite Christmas view in Salzburg as the balcony in DomQuartier Museum runs between Residenzplatz and Domplatz which are home to the main Christmas markets in the festive season.
+As I visited during the Salzburg winter, this was my favourite Christmas view in the city as the balcony in DomQuartier Museum runs between Residenzplatz and Domplatz which are home to the main Christmas markets in the festive season.
 It took me a while to figure out how to get there but once i realised it was part of the museum I could use my Salzburg Card again for free entry.
-I went at the last entry time of the day (an hour before closing) so I could see the view at dusk as the christmas lights were coming on.
+I went at the last entry time of the day (an hour before closing) so I could see the view at dusk as the Christmas lights were coming on.
 It might not be as festive if you go up at other times of the year but it’s still a lovely view and the museum is worth a visit!

 8. Aussicht Kapuzinerberg

-To get here, you need to be just over onto the north side of the river by Staatsbrücke bridge.
+To get to Kapuzinerberg, you need to be just over onto the north side of the river by Staatsbrücke bridge.
 Then take the second road on the right, it’s pedestrianised called Steingasse and there’s a set of stairs on the left up the hill called Imbergstiege.
-Follow these stairs up to the top and at the top immediately turn around and follow the path down the slope to the view point.
-I loved this spot for the colourful rows of houses and the fortress in the background.
+Follow these stairs up to the top and at the top immediately turn around and follow the path down the slope to the viewpoint.
+I loved this spot for the colourful rows of houses in the foreground and the fortress in the background.
 You can walk further a long this path and follow the river from above but it was unfortunately closed off when i visited due to the weather.

 9. Müllner Steg

 I hope this helps you find some of the best viewpoints in Salzburg, Austria - please let me know if you’re visiting, I’d love to chat about it and Austria is such a beautiful country.
-I will also have a post coming soon about Christmas markets there - let me know what you’d like to see!